-The FFT in ambulance services must include at least one follow-up, freetext guestion after the standard guestion.
-Suggested guestions include:
+The FFT in ambulance services must include at least one follow-up, freetext question after the standard question.
+Suggested questions include:

 - What was good about your visit?

 - What would have made your visit better?

 - Can you tell us why you gave that response?